This is a classic Vegan Cornbread recipe that is quite moist and really easy to make.

 *These statements have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure or prevent any disease.

 Tip #1: This is a very dense cornbread and not a sweet cornbread, which I like.
-However, if you like a sweeter cornbread, just increase the maple syrup by 1 – 2 tablespoons until you get it to the right sweetness.
+However, if you like a sweeter cornbread, just increase the maple syrup by 1 – 2 tablespoons until you get it to the sweetness you prefer.

 Tip #2: If you are not using a glass pan, bake the cornbread at 375 degrees.